pycom/pycom-esp-idf/docs/en/api-guides/build-system.rst

 For example projects or other projects where you don't want to specify a full sdkconfig configuration, but you do want to override some key values from the ESP-IDF defaults, it is possible to create a file ``sdkconfig.defaults`` in the project directory.
 This file will be used when creating a new config from scratch, or when any new config value hasn't yet been set in the ``sdkconfig`` file.

-To override the name of this file, set the ``SDKCONFIG_DEFAULTS`` environment variable.
+To override the name of this file or to specify multiple files, set the ``SDKCONFIG_DEFAULTS`` environment variable or set ``SDKCONFIG_DEFAULTS`` in top-level CMakeLists.txt.
+If specifying multiple files, use semicolon as the list separator.
+File names not specified as full paths are resolved relative to current project.

 Target-dependent sdkconfig defaults
 -----------------------------------

 In addition to ``sdkconfig.defaults`` file, build system will also load defaults from ``sdkconfig.defaults.TARGET_NAME`` file, where ``TARGET_NAME`` is the value of ``IDF_TARGET``.
 For example, for ``esp32`` target, default settings will be taken from ``sdkconfig.defaults`` first, and then from ``sdkconfig.defaults.esp32``.

-If ``SDKCONFIG_DEFAULTS`` is used to override the name of defaults file, the name of target-specific defaults file will be derived from ``SDKCONFIG_DEFAULTS`` value.
+If ``SDKCONFIG_DEFAULTS`` is used to override the name of defaults file/files, the name of target-specific defaults file will be derived from ``SDKCONFIG_DEFAULTS`` value/values using the rule above.

 Flash arguments